 This compiles the Rust code into a format compatible with the RISC Zero VM and generates a manifest.json file containing:

-Next, deploy the program to an S3 bucket and register it on-chain:
+Next, deploy the program to the local ZK program server and register it on-chain:

 --bucket bonsol \